Posted by Jay Suthers on May 24, 2014

-I talk to several customers throughout the week.
+I talk to many customers throughout the week.
 They generally have questions about the products or want to work with a "real person" to place an order.
-I enjoy that aspect of my work here at Sage Meditation.
+I enjoy that aspect of my work here at Sage Meditation even though it can take a lot of work.
 I meet so many wonderful people.
-But, it takes a lot of effort and can be tiring some days.

-One question I hear a lot is "Why do my legs fall asleep during meditation?" or, more importantly "How do I prevent my legs from falling asleep during meditation?"
+One topic we frequently discuss is "Why do my legs fall asleep during meditation?" or, more importantly "How do I prevent my legs from falling asleep during meditation?"

-Preventing the legs from becoming numb falls into a few categories, 1) cushioning, 2) posture, 3) shifting position, and 4) discovery.
-Unfortunately, the nerves are there and, if you sit in a way that puts pressure on the nerve you will likely experience the numbness.
+In answering the second question, preventing the legs from becoming numb falls into a few categories, 1) cushioning, 2) posture, 3) shifting position, and 4) discovery.
+Unfortunately, the nerves are there and, if you sit in a way that puts pressure on them you will likely experience the numbness.
 Fortunately, every aspect of meditation is a journey - including finding the best posture for you that will minimize or eliminate leg numbness.

-Of course, that's the business of Sage Meditation.
-We offer a discounted price on our Zafu Meditation Cushions and Cosmic Cushions when they are purchased as a set with a Zabuton.
-The Zabuton is a flat cushion with cotton batting designed specifically to reduce the pressure on the lower leg during sitting meditation.
+Of course, this is the business of Sage Meditation.
+We offer several sitting cushions and a discounted price on our Zafu and Zabuton Meditation Cushions and Cosmic Cushion and Zabuton Meditation Cushion Sets.
+The Zabuton is a flat cushion with cotton batting designed specifically to reduce the pressure on the lower legs during sitting meditation.
 Believe it or not, even a carpeted floor is insufficient padding for meditation.
 A folded blanket is a little too dense to provide much relief.
 And, a hardwood or tile floor will surely cause discomfort during sitting meditation.
 Cushioning is important.
-In the illustration above, the Sciatic nerve, which goes up in the buttock area, is also susceptible to being compressed and causing numbness in the legs and buttocks.
+In the illustration above, the Sciatic nerve, which goes up in the buttocks area, is also susceptible to being compressed and causing numbness in the legs and buttocks.
 So, a good Zafu or other cushion is also essential.

 Many people meditate while seated on the floor.
 This is how we envision the Buddha and other Gurus and Saints when we think of meditation.
 Who ever saw a statue of the Buddha in a chair?
-But, as we get older and, for many men, become less flexible, floor sitting creates greater problems with leg numbness and other discomforts during meditation.
-Since the goal of meditation is in the mind, we may simply have to accept that our bodies need us to be more comfortable be it in a chair, on a meditation bench, or in a lying pose on a comfortable cotton mat.
+But, as we get older and, for many men, less flexible, floor sitting creates greater problems with leg numbness and other discomfort during meditation.
+Since the goal of meditation is in the mind, we may simply have to accept that our bodies need us to be more comfortable whether its in a chair, on a meditation bench, or in a lying pose on a comfortable cotton mat.

 I'll repeat my earlier point - meditation is a journey.
 That journey includes the discovery of the mind and discovery of the body during meditation.
 I consider the process of finding my best posture, getting the right cushions with the right lift, and achieving the best comfort during meditation all a part of the journey.
 Discovering what works best for you in meditation will help you to have better and different experiences during meditation.
 As time goes by and we change physically, mentally, and spiritually, our meditation journey will change as well.